This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-What milestones of development may my child reach by 18 months?
+What development milestones may my child reach at 18 months?

 - Say up to 20 words

-- Point to at least 1 body part, such as his ear or nose
+- Point to at least 1 body part, such as an ear or nose

-- Climb stairs if someone holds his hand
+- Climb stairs if someone holds his or her hand

 - Run for short distances